Shrine in Iraq Damaged in Attack

 NPR's Jamie Tarabay joins us now from Baghdad.
 And first, Jamie, how did insurgents, or whoever may have been behind this, commit this attack?

-As you know, this attack has really set off the Shiites.
+JAMIE TARABAY: As you know, this attack has really set off the Shiites.
 It's one of their most holy shrines.
 Buried in the Shrine are the Iman Ali al-Hadi, and Iman Hassan al-Askari.
 And they're two of the 12 imans of the Shiites, and the descendents of Iman Ali, who is the founder of Shiism.
-Just to give you an indication of how important this is to the Shiites, Prime Minister Ibrahim al-Jaafari has announced a three-day morning period, and Grand Ayatollah Ali al-Sistani has called for seven days of morning.
+Just to give you an indication of how important this is to the Shiites, Prime Minister Ibrahim al-Jaafari has announced a three-day mourning period, and Grand Ayatollah Ali al-Sistani has called for seven days of mourning.

 INSKEEP: Which helps to explain why there have already been protests here.
 Is this seen as even more significant than other deadly attacks against Shiites and Shiite targets?

 TARABAY: People are angry.
 They're calling for revenge.
 One person rang up an Iraqi television station and said, you know, with all due respect to Sistani, enough is enough, and it's time to retaliate.

 INSKEEP: People saying that peaceful protest will not be enough.
 And I have to ask, given the leaders you just mentioned, this is a time when Shiite Muslims, to some degree, have been arguing among themselves over who will control the country, and how the country will be controlled.
 Do you suddenly have a situation where Shiites are united, but maybe not in a good way?